When I Think About Angels

-"When I Think About Angels" is a song co-written and recorded by Australian country music artist Jamie O'Neal.
-It was released in March 2001 as the second single from O'Neal's Shiver album.
-The song reached Number One on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
-It also peaked at #35 on the U.S. Billboard Hot 100.
-The song was written by O'Neal, Roxie Dean and Sonny Tillis.
+"When I Think About Angels" is a song by Australian country music artist Jamie O'Neal.
+Penned by O'Neal, Roxie Dean, and Sonny Tillis and produced by Keith Stegall, it was released on March 12, 2001, as the second single from her debut studio album Shiver (2000); it is the opening track to the album.

+It was a huge success, becoming her second consecutive number one single on the US Hot Country Songs chart and was one of that year's most successful hits at country radio.
+It is also one of the few cases where a song topped Billboard's country singles chart but not Radio & Records; the song reached number two on the latter chart.
+"When I Think About Angels" was nominated at the 44th Annual Grammy Awards in 2002 for Best Country Song.

 Content

 The narrator confesses that everything reminds her of her significant other.

+In the album's booklet, O'Neal dedicated the track to her two dogs, Griffith and the late Dylan.
+O'Neal wrote the song during a writing session with Roxie Dean and Sonny Tillis, the son of country music legend Mel Tillis.

 Music video

+Trey Fanjoy directed the music video for "When I Think About Angels" in Los Angeles, California, on a Universal sound stage.
+It was released to CMT on April 8, 2001.

+Synopsis

-The music video was directed by Trey Fanjoy and premiered in mid-2001.
-It begins in a city, where the camera does a full 360 before landing on O'Neal in a cafe sitting at a table with a cup of coffee.
+The video begins in a city, where the camera does a full 360 before landing on O'Neal in a cafe sitting at a table with a cup of coffee.
 A butterfly lands on the cup, and the song begins.
 During the first chorus, the scene switches to her singing amidst a starry night, then laying on the grass singing accompanied by many butterflies.
 The next scene shows her singing in a village, then in the same town from the beginning of the video in the pouring rain.
 These scenes switch back and forth for the remainder of the video, and at the end O'Neal is back in the cafe, possibly having dreamt the whole thing.
 The butterfly on her coffee cup leaves, and the camera does another 360 back into the city, ending the video, the final shot of the video being an exact upside down image of the opening shot.

+Critical reception

+Chuck Taylor of Billboard magazine gave the song a positive review saying, "This track shows that O'Neal is a talent who intends to set up shop in Nashville [...]
+Strong stuff and pure country."
+Rick Cohoon of AllMusic, in his review for Shiver, called the song along with "There Is No Arizona" as the best tracks from the album.